Investment decisions—top-down or bottom-up?

 And our approach is?

-ATB Investment Management hires investment sub-advisors who follow a primarily bottom-up approach to their analysis securities selection.
+ATB Investment Management Inc. hires investment sub-advisors who follow a primarily bottom-up approach to their analysis securities selection.
 Our sub-advisors try to find strong sustainable businesses that will generate strong operating results regardless of the stage in the economic cycle.
 This is not to say that different companies won’t be affected differently by macroeconomic changes.
 It is to say, however, that our sub-advisors don’t believe the broad economy’s fluctuations are easily predicted, and that there is more benefit to trying to find companies with strong business models that can withstand economic fluctuations.